-11 INDICATOR N° 11 Indicator Name Title of the indicator which will be used in Water quality implementing water quality regulation/guidance documents Related general objective(s) Identification of the Sustainable monogement of natural resources and elimete action general objective(s) as Sustainable management of natural resources and climate action defined in the CAP intervention logic Definition The water quality indicator gives indication of 2 different type of potential Concise definition of impacts on water quality by agriculture: the concept, including 1) pollution by nitrates and phosphates; if the indicator already 2) pollution by pesticides. exists, e.g. AEI, EUROSTAT indicator.
-1) Two options are proposed for measuring the pollution by nitrates (a,b): If appropriate, include the a) Gross Nutrient Balance which consists of: methodology/formula Caree Nitree en Delener (CND N): Detentiel combre of witnessen (CNS) for establishment of - Gross Nitrogen Balance (GNB-N): Potential surplus of nitrogen (GNS) the indicator and phosphorus on agricultural land, and - Gross Phosphorus Balance (GNB-P): Potential surplus of phosphorus (GPS) on agricultural on agricultural land (kg P/na/year).
-The gross nutrient balances provide an estimate of the potential water polition.
-They represent the total potential threat of nitrogen and phosphorus surplus or deficits of agricultural soils to the environment.
-When N and P are however persistently applied in excess, they can cause surface and groundwater (including drinking water) pollution and eutrophication. or h) Nitrates in freshwater - % of groundwater bodies/monitoring sites in each concentration class (4 classes), for groundwater and rivers; - % of monitoring sites/water bodies with decreasing trend, for groundwater and rivers.
-2) Pesticides in freshwater: 0 of an equation has the disc encoded in a (1) FIT = 1 2 (1) + 1 2 (1) - $\%$ of groundwater bodies exceeding the EU quality standards - for -% of river monitoring stations exceeding the EQS (Environmental Quality Standards for pesticides".
+11

+INDICATOR N° 11

+Indicator Name

+Title of the indicator

+which will be used in Water quality

+implementing vvater quanty

+regulation/guidance

+documents

+Related general

+objective(s)

+Identification of the Sustainable management of natural resources and climate action

+general objective(s) as Sustainable management of natural resources and climate action

+defined in the CAP

+intervention logic

+Definition The water quality indicator gives indication of 2 different type of potential

+Concise definition of impacts on water quality by agriculture:

+the concept, including 1) pollution by nitrates and phosphates;

+if the indicator already 2) pollution by pesticides.

+exists, e.g. AEI,

+EUROSTAT indicator.
+1) Two options are proposed for measuring the pollution by nitrates (a,b):

+If appropriate, include

+the a) Gross Nutrient Balance which consists of:

+methodology/formula - Gross Nitrogen Balance (GNB-N): Potential surplus of nitrogen (GNS)

+for establishment of and phosphorus on agricultural land, and

+the indicator - Gross Phosphorus Balance (GNB-P): Potential surplus of phosphorus

+(GPS) on agricultural on agricultural land (kg P/ha/year).

+(Of 5) on agricultural on agricultural land (kg 1/ma/year).

+The gross nutrient balances provide an estimate of the potential water

+pollution.
+They represent the total potential threat of nitrogen and

+phosphorus surplus or deficits of agricultural soils to the environment.

+When N and P are however persistently applied in excess, they can cause

+surface and groundwater (including drinking water) pollution and

+eutrophication.

+cutophication.

+or

+b) Nitrates in freshwater:

+- % of groundwater bodies/monitoring sites in each concentration class (4

+classes 1), for groundwater and rivers;

+- % of monitoring sites/water bodies with decreasing trend, for groundwater

+and rivers.

+2) Pesticides in freshwater:

+- % of groundwater bodies exceeding the EU quality standards 2 for

+pesticides;

+- % of river monitoring stations exceeding the EQS (Environmental Quality

+Standards for pesticides 3 .

-1 4 concentration classes: <=10; >10<=25mg/l; >25<=50mg/l; >50mg/l (50mg/l is the limit set in the Nitrate Directive) 2 EU quality standard for the most hazardous pesticides in surface and groundwater are set in the Directive on Priority Substances (2008/105/EC) and the Groundwater Directive (2006/118/EC).
+1 4 concentration classes: <=10; >10<=25mg/l; >25<=50mg/l; >50mg/l (50mg/l is the limit set in the Nitrate Directive)

+2 EU quality standard for the most hazardous pesticides in surface and groundwater are set in the Directive on Priority Substances (2008/105/EC) and the Groundwater Directive (2006/118/EC).